railsuser2014/openobject-doc-book-en/3/3_8/accounts_fin_ana.rst

 Analytic Entries Analysis
 -------------------------

-You can have the statistical analysis on all analytic entries from the menu :menuselection:`Accounting --> Reporting --> Statistic Reports --> Analytic Entries Analysis`.
+You can have the statistical analysis on all analytic entries from the menu :menuselection:`Reporting --> Accounting --> Analytic Entries Analysis`.
 By default, analytic entries are grouped by analytic account and month, but you have many options to sort and regroup analytic entries.
 You can, for instance, first group the information by general account, then by analytic account.

 .. figure::  images/analytic_entries_analysis.png
-   :scale: 75
+   :scale: 60
    :align: center

    *Statistical Report for Analytic Entries*

 .. tip:: Graph

-    You can easily turn this analysis screen into a graph by clicking the :guilabel:`Graph` button at the top of the screen.
+    You can easily turn this analysis screen into a graph by clicking the :guilabel:`Graph` button at the top right of the screen.

 ..
 Copyright © Open Object Press.
 All rights reserved.